VegaDeftwing/opinionatedeng/opinionatedeng.md

 At this point I highly recommend *'Practical Electronics for Inventors'* ISBN 978-1259587542, namely chapters 2-12, and 15-16.
 It's a very large, detailed book that does it's best to keep things, well, practical.

 https://taleri.files.wordpress.com/2014/02/practical_electronics_for_inventors_-_scherz_paul.pdf

+# Chapter 10.5 - AC and Music

+[TODO]

+Relate back to things like ADRS, Distortion, Reverb / Echo, Decibels (audio), etc. Use VCV RACK

 # Chapter 11- Embedded Systems